Maha Shivaratri: India

 In West Bengal, Maha Shivaratri is observed devoutly by unmarried girls and boys seeking a suitable husband or wife, often visiting Tarakeswar.

 In Odisha, Maha Shivaratri is also known as Jagara.
 People fast for their wishes whole day and take food after 'Mahadipa' (The great diya) rises at the top of Shiva temple.
 It usually is held during midnight.
 Unmarried girls also worship for seeking a suitable husband.

-Special anointing rtiuals and worships were performed at the Karuvadikkuppam Kurusithananda Temple in Pondicherry on the eve of Maha Shivaratri with various items including milk and sandalwood for the Shivalingam.
-Also, a Natyanjali was held at the temple premises.

 Nepal

 Maha Shivaratri is a national holiday in Nepal and celebrated widely in temples all over the country, especially in the Pashupatinath temple.
 Thousands of devotees visit the famous Shiva Shakti Peetham nearby as well.
 Holy rituals are performed all over the nation.
 Maha Shivaratri is celebrated as Nepali Army Day amid a spectacular ceremony held at the Army Pavilion, Tundikhel.
-Artists from various classical music and dance forms perform through the night.
-On Maha Shivaratri, married women pray for the well-being of their husbands, while unmarried women pray for a husband like Shiva, considered as the ideal husband.
-Shiva is also worshipped as the Adi Guru (first teacher) from whom the divine wisdom originates.
 In the capital city of Kathmandu, there is a provision of road blockage where children use ropes and strings to stop the people or vehicle passing through in exchange of money.
-Worshippers of Shiva stay up all night and smoke marijuana as Shiva is believed to be an avid smoker and marijuana smoking on this day is called taking ‘Shivako Prasad’ or ‘Shiva Buti’ literally the "Blessing of Shiva".
+Worshippers of Shiva stay up all night and some also smoke marijuana as Shiva is believed to be an avid smoker and marijuana smoking on this day is called taking ‘Shivako Prasad’ or ‘Shiva Buti’ literally the "Blessing of Shiva".
 Crowds of sadhus and saints travel to Pashupatinath Temple located in Kathmandu from all of Nepal and neighbouring India to celebrate the day and perform puja on this day.